 You also get no-slip rubber feet grips, a BPA-free hard plastic food tray, a rear storage pocket and a 3-point safety harness.

 This is just great for moms who need to move their high chair around a lot or who have embraced an on-the-go lifestyle.

 - Can be used almost anywhere for an enjoyable feeding time.

 - Wide base offers stability for all terrains, but will take up more space when used indoors.

 - Food tray is smaller than traditional high chairs, so it may not be great for large quantities of food.

 What’s Your Favorite?

-With a little bit of ingenuity and any one of the products on this list, you can make fitting a high chair into a small space easy.
+With a little bit of ingenuity and any one of the products on this list, you can make fitting the best high chair into a small space with ease.
 High chairs don’t have to be great big hulking things!